Tourism after Confederation

 In the coming years, the government invested heavily in these areas, relying to a considerable extent on federal funds.
 It appointed a Director of Tourist Development in 1952 and established a Tourist Development Loan Board in 1953.
 The board helped to pay for new accommodations at Corner Brook, Trinity, and other communities.
 In 1965, the Holiday Inn chain announced it would open four establishments on the island, at St. John's, Clarenville, Gander and Corner Brook.

 Attention was given to developing tourist attractions as well.
 The government passed the Provincial Parks Act in 1952 and two years later opened the Sir Richard Squires Memorial Park near Deer Lake; others soon followed.
 The province's first national park, Terra Nova, opened 1957.
-That same year, the government reopened the Newfoundland Museum in downtown St. John's, which the Commission of Government had closed in 1934.
+That same year, the government reopened the Newfoundland Museum (now The Rooms Provincial Museum Division) in downtown St. John's, which the Commission of Government had closed in 1934.
 Signal Hill was designated the province's first national historic park in 1958, followed by Cape Spear in 1962.

 Transportation improved dramatically.
 By the end of the 1960s, bridges and causeways replaced some of the smaller ferry services, more vessels operated on the Gulf crossing, and there was regular service between Nova Scotia and Port aux Basques.
 In 1968, a summer ferry service operated between Argentia and Nova Scotia.
 Air Canada provided national and international services from St. John's, Gander, and Stephenville, with regular flights to Halifax, Sydney, Montreal, Toronto, Edmonton and Vancouver.
 The locally owned Eastern Provincial Airways (EPA) provided regular passenger service between St. John's, Gander, Deer Lake, the Maritimes, and St. Pierre et Miquelon.
 An important milestone was the completion of the Trans-Canada Highway in 1965, with its associated roadhouses, picnic sites, and campgrounds.
 Motorized tourism, already popular elsewhere in North America, was now possible on the island.